 Your friends at the IRS just love making new rules for us lawyers to learn.
-I decided to “share the love” and write this article for you.
+I decided to "share the love" and write this article for you.
 Don't panic--this is much more readable than the version I got.

 While UBTI (Unrelated Business Taxable Income) and UBIT (Unrelated Business Income Tax) sound familiar, they apply in different investment scenarios and are certainly not the same tax rate.